-16 Ultimate parent company
+12 Ultimate parent company

-The ultimate parent and controlling company is Quadgas Holdings TopCo Limited and the immediate parent company is Quadgas PledgeCo Limited.
-The largest and smallest Group which includes the company and for which consolidated financial statements are prepared are headed by Quadgas Holdings TopCo Limited and Quadgas HoldCo Limited respectively.
-Quadgas Holdings TopCo Limited is registered in Jersey and Quadgas HoldCo Limited is registered in England and Wales.
+The ultimate parent and controlling company is Quadgas Holdings TopCo Limited and the immediate parent company is Quadgas Investments BidCo Limited.
+The largest and smallest Group which includes the company and for which consolidated financial statements are prepared is headed by Quadgas Holdings TopCo Limited.
+Quadgas Holdings TopCo Limited is registered in Jersey and Quadgas BidCo Limited is registered in England and Wales.